 Install Mundaring Arts Center; Paper Thin, Skin Deep 2026

-This body of work forms part of the development of new work for a commission recently awarded to me by Curtin University.
-I draw on the symbol of Maali (the black swan) and the meeting of two rivers at Derbarl Yerrigan, where salt water meets fresh, reflecting the convergence and tension between colonial, immigrant, and Aboriginal cultures.
-Etchings of Maali layered over watercolour monoprints explore pressure, resilience, and cultural compression — where histories overlap, merge, and leave lasting traces.
+This body of work contributes to the development of new work for a recent commission from Curtin University.
+I draw on the symbol of Maali (the black swan) and the meeting of two rivers at Derbarl Yerrigan, where salt water meets fresh-reflecting the convergence and tension between colonial, immigrant, and Aboriginal cultures.
+Etchings of Maali layered over watercolour monoprints explore pressure, resilience, and cultural compression, where histories overlap, merge, and leave lasting traces.

-Material is integral: Japanese Kozo paper offers delicacy and strength, echoing both the healing qualities of skin and the layered fabric of culture.
-Printmaking becomes a metaphor for imprinting — marks made under pressure, fragile yet permanent.
+Material is integral to the work.
+Japanese Kozo paper offers both delicacy and strength, echoing the healing qualities of skin and the lavered fabric of culture.
+Printmaking becomes a metaphor for imprinting-marks made under pressure, fragile yet enduring.